UoM-ResPlat-DevOps/mf-sync-client/README.md

     mf-sync [options] [<src-directory> <dst-asset-namespace>]

 DESCRIPTION:
-    mf-sync is a tool to upload local files from the specified directory to remote Mediaflux asset namespace.
-It can also run in background as a daemon to scan for local changes in the directory and upload to the asset namespace.
+    mf-sync is a tool to upload files and directories to Mediaflux server.
+It supports also daemon mode, which runs in background to scan for local changes and upload to Mediaflux.

 OPTIONS:
     --help                               Display help information.
+    --mf.host <host>                     The Mediaflux server host.
+    --mf.port <port>                     The Mediaflux server port.
+    --mf.transport <transport>           The Mediaflux server transport, can be http, https or tcp/ip.
+    --mf.auth <domain,user,password>     The Mediaflux user authentication deatils.
+    --mf.token <token>                   The Mediaflux secure identity token.
     --conf <config-file>                 The configuration file.
+Defaults to '~/.mediaflux/mf-sync.properties' --number-of-workers <n>              Number of worker threads to upload the files.
+If not specified, defaults to 1.
+    --max-checkers <n>                   Maximum number of checker threads to compare local files with Mediaflux assets.
+If not specified, defaults to 1.
+    --check-batch-size <n>               Batch size for comparing files with Mediaflux assets.
+Defaults to 100, which checks 100 files within single service request.
+    --exclude-empty-folder               Exclude empty folders.
+In other words, upload files only.
+    --csum-check                         Validate CRC32 checksum after uploading.
+It will slow down the proccess.
+    --notification-emails  <a@b.org>     The (comma-separated) email addresses for notification recipients.
-Note: this argument is optional.
-If not specified, defaults to ~/.mediaflux/mf-sync-properties.xml (or %USERPROFILE%\.mediaflux\mf-sync-properties.xml on Windows).
+    --log-dir <logging-directory>        The directory for log files.
+If not specified, defaults to current work directory.
+    --daemon                             Runs as a daemon to periodically scan the changes and upload.
+    --daemon-port                        The listening port of the daemon.
+Defaults to 9761.
+It accepts connection from localhost only.
+It responds to 'status' and 'stop' requests.
+If 'status', it responds with the current application status; If 'stop', it will shutdown the daemon and exit the application.
+You can use netcat to send command to the daemon listener port, e.g 'echo status | nc localhost 9761' or to stop the daemon 'echo stop | nc localhost 9761'
+    --daemon-scan-interval               The time interval in milliseconds between scans.
+Defaults to 60000 (1 minute).
+It only starts scanning when the daemon is idle.
+In other words, it skips scans if previous scan or upload has not completed.

 POSITIONAL ARGUMENTS:
     <src-directory>                      The source directory.
-    <dst-asset-namespace>                The destination asset namespace.
+    <dst-asset-namespace>                The destination (parent) asset namespace.
-Note: If source directory and destination namespace are not specified in command line.
-They must be specified in the configuration file.
+    Note: to specify multiple 'source directory' and 'destination asset namespace' pairs, you need to add them to the configuration file as upload jobs.
 ```

 ### **Examples:**